thossai000/voip-salvage/deployment/README.md

-# Jitsi VoIP Benchmarking System
+# Jitsi VoIP System

-A benchmarking system for evaluating VoIP codec performance with a focus on the Opus codec implementation with adaptive bitrate control.
+A system for evaluating VoIP codec performance with a focus on the Opus codec implementation with adaptive bitrate control.

 ## System Requirements